-The Dallas Hunting and Fishing Club was formed for the purpose of making and maintaining a pleasure resort for the benefit of its members, and their families and in the discharge of their duties the Officers and servants of the Club are to bear this fact in mind, and it is in the light of this declaration that all by-laws, where and receiptains are construed. rules and regulations are construed.
+The Dallas Hunting and Fishing Club was formed for the purpose of making and maintaining a pleasure resort for the benefit of its members, and their families and in the discharge of their duties the Officers and servants of the Club are to bear this fact in mind, and it is in the light of this declaration that all by-laws, rules and regulations are construed.

 Section No. 1.
-Any person desiring to become a member of the Dallas Hunting and Fishing Club shall submit a written applica-tion for membership to the Board of Directors, which application must be signed by two members in good standing, as well as by the applicant.
+Any person desiring to become a member of the Dallas Hunting and Fishing Club shall submit a written application for membership to the Board of Directors, which application must be signed by two members in good standing, as well as by the applicant by the applicant.

 The application shall be immediately posted, with its date, upon the bulletin board at the Club House for two weeks.
-At the expiration of said two weeks, the Directors shall, unless the application has been previously withdrawn, vote on said applica-
+At the expiration of said two weeks, the Directors shall, unless the application has been previously withdrawn, vote on said application.

-If the applicant is unanimously elected by the Board of Directors, the applicant may then purchase a share of stock from the Club for the sum of Five Hundred (\$500.00) Dollars, within ten days after his election.
+by the Board of Directors, the applicant may then purchase a share of stock from the Club for the sum of Five Hundred (\$500.00) Dollars, within ten days after his election.
 Or he may, within ten days after his election, purchase stock from anyone who has it for sale; but in the event of his buying from any source other than the Club, as provided above, he must pay the Club a membership fee of Three Hundred Dollars (\$300.00).